IngridAtMicrosoft/DocsContent/singlesource/selfhelp/mediaservices-content-protection.md

 ---
-    pagetitle: "How to configure content protection for your stream?"
+   title:  "How to configure content protection for your stream?"
     description: "How to configure content protection for your stream?" service="microsoft.media"
     resource="mediaservices"